 “There are many positives to take from inspection outcomes to date.
 Where weaknesses have been identified, universities have often (and rightly) applied the improvements across all levels of apprenticeships, to embed the changes into broader policies and processes.
 Arguably therefore, the process of inspecting Level 4 and 5 provision has had a positive impact on the overall quality of apprenticeship provision and can do so at Levels 6 and 7 too.”

-Two-part workshop: Preparing for Ofsted inspections as an HEI
+Workshop: Preparing for inspection as an HEI

-During the sessions, we’ll:
+During the session, we’ll:

-- Give you chance to hear from an HEI on their experience of inspection and the impact on their approach to delivering apprenticeships
+- Give you the chance to hear from an HEI on their experience of inspection and the impact on their approach to delivering apprenticeships

 - Help you to identify areas of strength and weakness in existing provision